3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Experiments and Results

-We conduct ablation studies to assess the impact of different model designs, including joint training of the diffusion model and Variational Autoencoder (denoted as "Without two stage training") and training the model without aligning the representation space of graphs and text using $\mathcal{L}_{\text{con}}$ in Equation (\ref{eq:contrast}) (denoted as "Without representation alignment").
-Additionally, we perform experiments without using either of these configurations, labeled as "Without two stage training \& Without representation alignment" in Table~\ref{tab:ablation}.
-Initially, training the aligned encoder-decoder alongside Multi-modal Molecule Latent Diffusion jointly yielded comparable or superior performance in terms of diversity and novelty.
-However, there was a noticeable deficiency in its ability to learn align its representation of molecular graphs with that of their textual descriptions.
-Training 3M-Diffusion without the aligned encoder-decoder results in substantial drop in performance relative to 3M-Diffusion.
-This result underscores the importance of aligning the representation of textual descriptions of molecules with that of molecular graphs.
-Without using both design, Similarity suffers a substantial decline to 10.24, rendering it unsuitable for real-world applications.
+We conduct ablation studies to assess the impact of different model designs, by joint training of the diffusion model and Variational Autoencoder ("without two-stage training") and training the model without aligning the representation space of graphs and text using $\mathcal{L}_{\text{con}}$ in Equation (\ref{eq:contrast}) ( "without representation alignment").
+Additionally, we perform experiments without \textit{both} two-stage training and representation alignment ("without two-stage training \& representation alignment") in Table~\ref{tab:ablation}.
+We find that joint training the aligned encoder-decoder alongside Multi-modal Molecule Latent Diffusion achieves comparable or superior performance relative to 3M-Diffusion in terms of diversity and novelty, but at the expense of reduced quality of match between the molecular structures produced and the textual descriptions provided.
+We find that training the model without the aligned encoder-decoder results in substantial drop in performance relative to 3M-Diffusion, underscoring the importance of aligning the representation of textual descriptions of molecules with that of molecular structures.
+Ablation of both two-stage training and representation alignment components leads to a substantial drop in performance (Similarity of 10.24), rendering the resulting model unsuitable for real-world applications.
 The full 3M-Diffusion model (last row) achieves the best performance with respect to all of the metrics.
-This confirms the suitability of the two-step training approach for generating diverse, novel set of molecules based on their textual descriptions.
+This confirms the importance of two-step training and representation alignment in training a model that can generate diverse, novel set of molecular structures from their textual descriptions.